 Hertz Holdings has received a private letter ruling from the IRS confirming the tax-free nature of the Spin-Offs under Section 355 of the Code.
 Although a private letter ruling from the IRS generally is binding on the IRS, the ruling does not rule that the Spin-Offs satisfy every requirement for a tax-free spin-off.
-The requirements for tax-free treatment under Section 355 of the Code on which the IRS will not rule include that each of the Spin-Offs (a) is motivated, in whole or substantial part, by one or more corporate business purposes, (b) is not being used principally as a device for the distribution of earnings and profits of the relevant distributing corporation or controlled corporation and (c) is not part of a plan (or series of related transactions) pursuant to which one or more persons will acquire, directly or indirectly, stock representing a 50 percent or greater interest in the relevant distributing corporation or controlled corporation of tax advisors described below for comfort that such additional requirements are satisfied.
+The requirements for tax-free treatment under Section 355 of the Code on which the IRS will not rule include that each of the Spin-Offs (a) is motivated, in whole or substantial part, by one or more corporate business purposes, (b) is not being used principally as a device for the distribution of earnings and profits of the relevant distributing corporation or controlled corporation and (c) is not part of a plan (or series of related transactions) pursuant to which one or more persons will acquire, directly or indirectly, stock representing a 50 percent or greater interest in the relevant distributing corporation or controlled corporation under Section 355(e) of the Code.
+The parties will rely solely on the opinions of tax advisors described below for comfort that such additional requirements are satisfied.

 The Spin-Off is also conditioned upon Hertz Holdings' receipt of the opinions of KPMG LLP and Debevoise & Plimpton LLP, Hertz Holdings' tax advisors, to the effect that the Spin-Offs will qualify as tax-free to Hertz Holdings under Sections 355 and 368 of the Code.
-The opinions of Hertz Holdings' tax tax advisors will rely on the IRS ruling as to matters covered by it.
+The opinions of Hertz Holdings' tax advisors will rely on the IRS ruling as to matters covered by it.